Exxon Mobil Corporation [XOM] – Mismatched value: Check Out the Fundamental Analysis

-Exxon Mobil Corporation [NYSE: XOM] gained by 0.68% on the last trading session, reaching $51.65 price per share at the time.
-Exxon Mobil Corporation represents 4.27B in outstanding shares, while the company has a total market value of $219.05B with the latest information.
+Exxon Mobil Corporation [NYSE: XOM] dipped by -12.22% on the last trading session, reaching $41.86 price per share at the time.
+Exxon Mobil Corporation represents 4.45B in outstanding shares, while the company has a total market value of $186.15B with the latest information.

 Exxon Mobil Corporation [NYSE:XOM]: Analyst Rating and Earnings